aixm/donlon-outdated-/README.md

 Update policy
 -------------

-* anyone can create Pull Requests
+* Anyone can create pull requests.
-* obvious editorial errors (such as a broken link, etc.), will be merged directly if not opposed by anyone after a review time of 2 working days.
+* Obvious editorial errors (such as a broken link, etc.), will be merged directly if not opposed by anyone after a review time of 2 working days.
 The review time would allow for a sanity check of the correction that is proposed.
-* improvements (such as adding new data in the file, modifying existing data for something else then a typing error) will be merged if explicitly supported by at least two other members of the contributors group and not opposed by anyone after a review time of 5 working days.
-Support/opposition to be expressed through a comment made on that pull request.
+* Improvements (such as adding new data in the file, modifying existing data for something else then a typing error) will be merged if explicitly supported by at least two other members of the contributors group and not opposed by anyone after a review time of 5 working days.
+Support/opposition is to be expressed through a comment made on that pull request.
-* in order to ensure that a minimal sanity check was done, the pull request shall be merged by a person different from the originator of the request;
+* In order to ensure that a minimal sanity check was done, the pull request shall be merged by a person different from the originator of the request.